-PENTAGON LIBRARY & CONFERENCE CENTER (PLC2)

-PENREN is providing Construction Management for the conversion of the old Pentagon Officer's Athletic Center into the Pentagon Library and Conference Center (PLC2).
-The PLC2 will expand the Pentagon's current capacity to hold large meetings and conferences.
-After completion, the PLC2 will feature a total of 14 conference rooms and a multi-purpose room with a stage and audio-visual support.
-These rooms will support a variety of events, including conferences and teleconferences, performances, banquets, training, and lectures.
-The facility will also provide in-house catering for conferences and offer a new cafe with seating in an atrium area brightened by skylights.
+PENTAGON LIBRARY & CONFERENCE CENTER (PLC2) PENREN led Construction Management for the conversion of the old Pentagon Officer's Athletic Center into the Pentagon Library and Conference Center (PLC2).
+The new facility expands the Pentagon's capacity to hold large meetings and conferences.
+PLC2 features a total of 14 conference rooms and a multipurpose room with a stage and audio-visual support.
+These rooms support a variety of events, including conferences and teleconferences, performances, banquets, training, and lectures.
+The facility also provides in-house catering for conferences and offers a new cafe with seating in an atrium area brightened by skylights.
 The facility will reduce the Department's dependence on costly and inconvenient meeting room rentals.
 The design-build contract for the Pentagon Library & Conference Center was awarded in July 2004.
-Currently, construction is underway and will be completed in July 2006.
-Key Facts and Milestones Facility will have 14 conference rooms and 1 multipurpose room Built in former location of Pentagon Officer's Athletic Center Building area: 120,000 square foot Projected Completion: Summer 2006
+Construction is now complete and the facility is operational.
+Key Facts and Milestones Facility will have 14 conference rooms and 1 1

+Built in former location of Pentagon Officer's Building area: 120,000 square foot Projected Complete: October 2006

-Rendering of the PLC2 Grand Hall.
+Artist's conceptual rendering of the PLC2 Grand Hall.